 At GCSE and A- level, pupils develop their practical and research skills by learning to define problems, collect data, and evaluate information to reach a conclusion.

 The use of Knowledge organisers across Social Science have helped pupils to develop and organise their knowledge of each topic and developed their literacy skills.
 In all three of our subjects, we prioritise the use of reading and literacy skills with extensive use of subject specific vocabulary in both written and oral pieces of work.

 Pupils are given sufficient opportunities to critically evaluate a range of resources within their lessons to develop their critical thinking skills.
-For example, Psychology and Sociology both involve critical analysis of theories and studies, while Law enables our learners to synthesise ideas and evidence from several sources to support arguments.
+For example, Psychology involves critical analysis of theories and studies, while Law enables our learners to synthesise ideas and evidence from several sources to support arguments.

 GCSE topics have been chosen to enable students to develop understanding of topics further at post 16 level.

 Pupils are encouraged to be reflective learners and regularly evaluate their own progress and performance by referring to knowledge organisers and personalised learning checklists.

 Pupils that study Social Science subjects will develop their practical and research skills by conducting qualitative and quantitative research in order to reach conclusions based on research.